sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 }
 ```

-Operator can download default severity profile to a remote host.
+Operator can download default event profile to a remote host.
 This downloaded file can be modified by changing the severity or enable/disable flag of event(s).
 This modified file can then be uploaded to the device.
-Operator can select any of these custom severity profiles to change default properties of events.
+Operator can select any of these custom event profiles to change default properties of events.
-The selected severity profile will be taken into effect after restarting eventd container.
+The selected profile will be taken into effect after restarting eventd container.
-The selected profile is persistent across reboots and will be in effect until operator selects either default or another custom severity profile and restarts eventd container.
+The selected profile is persistent across reboots and will be in effect until operator selects either default or another custom profile and restarts eventd container.

 In addition to storing events in DB, framework forwards log messages corresponding to all the events to syslog.
 Syslog message displays the type (alarm or event), state (RAISED, CLEARED or ACKNOWLEDGED) - when the message corresponds to an event of an alarm, name of the event and detailed message.